adinduokoro/Bagel-Logic-Game/README.md

 # Bagel-Logic-Game
- Bagel is a deductive logic game created by adindu okoro
+ Pico Fermi Bagel is a deductive logic game created by adindu okoro